eFuse-Inc/feeds-posts-qa/feeds-posts-qa/README.md

 - A post should be generated directly below the `What is on your mind?` area.

 - A user is able to hit the `Like` button on a post that was created and it will like/unlike the post.
 Filling in the color of heart with a blue color when liked and white when not liked.

+### When You Are Finished!

+- Email a zipped folder of your work with the convention <Lastname_Firstname-efuse-work-sample-QA.zip> to your recruiter.
+Meaning, for Caleb Quinn:
+Quinn_Caleb-efuse-work-sample-QA.zip